nuhman/waw-be/README.md

 - `PostgreSQL` Database
 - `Zod` for schema validation
 - `Japa` for unit testing, with `Sinon` for assertions
+- `nodemailer` for email sending capabilities
+- `winston` for logging

 ### Getting Started